-The results of the overall program (including all communities) were presented at the 2020 Kivalliq Arctic Char Workshop held in Rankin Inlet that consisted of representatives from Fisheries and Oceans Canada (DFO), the Government of Nunavut (GN), the Nunavut Wildlife Management Board (NWMB) and Hunter and Trapper Organization (HTO) representatives from each of the Kivalliq communities .
-The results of this work were also presented at KWB annual general meeting.
+The results of this work were presented at the 2020 Kivalliq Arctic char Workshop held in Rankin Inlet that consisted of representatives from Fisheries and Oceans Canada (DFO), the Government of Nunavut (GN), the Nunavut Wildlife Management Board (NWMB), the Kivalliq Wildlife Board (KWB), and Hunter and Trapper Organization (HTO) representatives from each of the Kivalliq communities.
+The results of this work were also presented at KWB annual general meeting in 2020 and at a Naujaat HTO board meeting 2022.
 Community reports that will be translated to Inuktitut are currently being finalized and will be provided to the HTO for subsequent distribution within the community.